Austin Infrastructure Academy

 Purpose

-Launch an innovative public-private partnership, a central hub to integrate recruitment, comprehensive and unified training, and wraparound service support – including childcare – to connect local people to career pathways in construction, skilled trades, and operations.
+Launch a one-of-a-kind public-private infrastructure academy that integrates recruitment, a comprehensive training hub, and childcare support to connect local people to career pathways in construction and operations.

 Academy Offerings